Jovian (emperor)

-Jovian (/ˈdʒoʊviən/; Jovianus; Ἰοβιανός; 331 – 17 February 364) was Roman emperor from June 363 to February 364.
-As part of the imperial bodyguard, he accompanied Julian on his campaign against the Sasanian Empire.
-Julian was killed in battle, and the exhausted and ill-provisioned army declared Jovian his successor.
-Unable to cross the Tigris, Jovian made peace with the Sasanids on humiliating terms.
-He spent the rest of his seven-month reign traveling back to Constantinople.
-After his arrival at Edessa, Jovian was petitioned by bishops over doctrinal issues concerning Christianity.
-He died at Dadastana, never having reached the capital.
+Jovian (/ˈdʒoʊviən/; Jovianus; Ἰοβιανός Iobianós; 331 – 17 February 364) was Roman emperor from June 363 to February 364.
+As part of the imperial bodyguard, he accompanied Julian on his Persian expedition.
+Julian was killed in battle, and the exhausted and ill-provisioned Roman army declared Jovian his successor.
+Unable to cross the Tigris, Jovian made peace with the Sasanian Empire on humiliating terms.
+He spent the rest of his seven-month reign traveling back towards Constantinople, but died at Dadastana without reaching the capital city.

-From Jovian's successors Valentinian I and Valens to the fall of the Western Roman Empire, all subsequent administrations involved co-emperors governing a territory split into Eastern and Western jurisdictions.
-Jovian was consequently the last emperor to rule the entire empire for the whole of his reign.
-(Note: Julian (361–363) ruled 1 year ½, while Constantius II (353–361) ruled alone for 8 years.
-Constantine I (324–337) ruled alone for 13 years, the longest solo reign since Severus Alexander (222–235).
-After Jovian, Valentinian I ruled 1 month alone, and Theodosius 4 months.)
+Jovian was a Christian, whose accession ended the imperial endorsement of polytheism briefly revived under Julian; during a stop in Edessa he received petitions from bishops over doctrinal issues.
+He was also the third-to-last emperor to govern the empire as a single polity, and the last to do so for the whole of his reign.
+(Note: After Jovian, Valentinian I ruled 1 month alone, and Theodosius 4 months.)
+From his successor Valentinian I to the fall of the Western Roman Empire, all subsequent administrations involved co-emperors governing a territory split into jurisdictions of the East and West.

 Early life and accession

 Jovian was born at Singidunum, Moesia Superior (today Belgrade in Serbia), in 331, son of Varronianus, the commander of Constantius II's imperial bodyguards (comes domesticorum).
 He also joined the guards and in this capacity in 361, escorted Constantius' remains to the Church of the Holy Apostles.
 Jovian was married to Charito and they had two sons, Varronianus, and another whose name is unknown.

-Jovian accompanied the Emperor Julian on the Mesopotamian campaign of the same year against Shapur II, the Sassanid king.
+In 363 Jovian accompanied the Emperor Julian on the Mesopotamian campaign against Shapur II, the Sassanid king.
 At the Battle of Samarra, a small but decisive engagement, Julian was mortally wounded.
 Ammianus Marcellinus reports that the dying emperor declined to name his preferred successor, fearful that he either might overlook a worthy candidate, or put his desired candidate in danger of power-hungry nobles.
 Julian died on 26 June 363.
 The next day, the army offered the throne to the aged Saturninius Secundus Salutius, praetorian prefect of the Orient, who refused it.
-Instead, and in spite of Julian's reinstitution of paganism, the army chose the Christian Jovian, senior officer of the Scholae, as Emperor.
+Instead, and in spite of Julian's reinstitution of paganism, the army chose the Christian Jovian, senior officer of the Scholae, as emperor.